cenodude/CrossWatch/README.md

   <sub>At minimum, read the <a href="https://github.com/cenodude/CrossWatch/wiki/Best-Practices"><strong>Best Practices</strong></a> before enabling two-way sync or media server to media server writes.</sub>
 </p>

-**CrossWatch/CW** is a synchronization engine that keeps your **Plex, Jellyfin, Emby, SIMKL, Trakt, MDBlis and Tautulli** in sync.
+**CrossWatch/CW** is a synchronization engine that keeps your **Plex, Jellyfin, Emby, SIMKL, Trakt, AniList, MDBBlist and Tautulli** in sync.
 It runs locally with a web UI where you link accounts, define sync pairs, run them manually or on a schedule, and review stats and history.
 CW also includes its own tracker to keep your data safe with snapshots.

 Supported: **Movies** and **TV shows / episodes / Seasons**  <br>
-Supported: **Plex, Emby, Jellyfin, MDBlist, Tautulli, Trakt, SIMKL and CW internal tracker** <br>
+Supported: **Plex, Emby, Jellyfin, MDBlist, Tautulli, AniList, Trakt, SIMKL and CW internal tracker** <br>
-NOT supported: **Anime** (not yet) and **Multi-users/servers**
+NOT supported: ***Multi-users/servers**

 ## CW in a nutshell:
 - **One brain for all your media syncs** A single place to configure and understand everything.